-The fuel tank holds approximately 21.1 US gal.
-(80 liters) on T6 models, or 18 US gal.
-(68 liters) on the S80 All Wheel Drive and the S80 2.5T Front Wheel Drive with sufficient volume left over to accommodate possible expansion of the fuel in hot weather.
+The fuel tank holds approximately 18 US gal.
+(68 liters) with sufficient volume left over to accommodate possible expansion of the fuel in hot weather.
 Be aware that the "usable" tank capacity will be somewhat less than the specified maximum.
 When the fuel level is low, such factors as ambient temperature, the fuel's "Reid vapor pressure" characteristics, and terrain can affect the fuel pump's ability to supply the engine with an adequate supply of fuel.
 Therefore, it is advisable to refuel as soon as possible when the needle nears the red zone, or when the fuel warning light comes on.